 #10 – Offer More Responsibility As They Grow

-As a business owner, it’s your main job to watch workers.
-Monitor the way they handle each job or task you give them.
-Make notes on which one grumbles, write down who did a job with a positive attitude, all of this will help you when it’s time to help one of them climb the ladder later.
+As a business owner, it’s your main task to watch workers.
+Monitor the way they handle each task you give them.
+Make notes on which one grumbles, write down who did the work with a positive attitude, all of this will help you when it’s time to help one of them climb the ladder later.

 For the worker who is showing initiative, slowly begin to add more responsibilities to their workload.
 If you have an idea of a position you would like to fill within your company, add responsibilities related to this position for the worker in question.
 Once you see they can handle the extra responsibility, allow them to step forward into the position.

 When a worker sees you’re willing to open the gate and allow them to grow within your company you build trust and respect and they will not only feel motivated, but inspired to work as hard as they can.
 This is just one of the ways loyalty is made within your company.

 Simply putting remote workers to work is only half of your responsibility.
 You must oversee, inquire, meet, encourage, build, motivate, be personal, and a lot of other things in order to create a group which will go to the brink with you in your business.

 What are some creative ways you inspire workers?
 Do you have a special story you would like to share with someone to help them?
 I would love to hear about it in the comment section!